 Looking for educational kids’ shows that are calming and slow-paced?
 We’ve rounded up some of the best ones that you can find (including – surprise – some from our own childhood!)

 Ah, screen time – can’t do with (too much of) it, can’t do without it.
 As parents, we understand, and are constantly advised that screen time is a big no-no for very young children.
-The Ministry of Health released an advisory on screen use with the following recommendations:
+This is especially highlighted in the latest advisory on screen use that’s released by the Singapore Ministry of Health (MOH).
+It recommends:

 - For children below 18 months old: No screen use except for video calls.

-- For children aged 18 months to three years old: Cap screen use at one hour a day.
+- For children aged 18 months to six years old: Cap screen use at one hour a day outside of school.

-While most kids’ shows are marketed as educational, some parents are not quite convinced that alone makes it “good” for kids.
-A popular debate among parenting circles centres on whether a kids show is “overstimulating” or not.
+While most kids’ shows are marketed as educational, not all of us are convinced that alone makes it ‘good’ for kids.
+A popular debate among my parent-friends centres on whether a kids’ show is overstimulating or not.

 You could tell that your child is overstimulated based on their behaviour.
 Research found that children who watch fast-paced cartoons experience negative effects on their executive functioning skills (e.g. self-regulation, memory, etc.).
 An overstimulated child may appear ‘zombified’ and glued to the screen (sounds familiar?) while a show is playing and then display challenging behaviour (hello, tantrums) when told that TV time is up.
 A psychiatrist has also mentioned that overstimulation could be a precursor to addiction.